Dulluhan/Dulluhan.github.io/2018-01-14-Raspi-Monitors.md

 From research the setup should not have been as complicated as presented.
 It would've involved a combination of:
 -Adjusting system output from hdmi to the gpio pins -Setting up some driver for displaying and another driver for using it as an input device

+Good thing is that someone has written [scripts](https://github.com/goodtft/LCD-show) specfically for setting these monitors up.

+However, I personally prefer a rotated screen, therefore I had to make some small adjustments.
+Assuming that my Raspberry Pi is a fresh install, I do the following:

+1. Clone the repository and edit `LCD-show/usr/99-calibration.conf-35` to include swapping of the X and Y axis since the screen will be rotated.
+This is not the rotation of the display, but rather as the file name suggests, it is for calibration of the touch panel.
+If this was not changed, the touch input will be registered mirrored along the X and Y axis.
+eg:
+>
+Section "InputClass"
+        Identifier      "calibration"
+        MatchProduct    "ADS7846 Touchscreen"
+        Option  "Calibration"   "3936 227 268 3880"
+        Option  "SwapAxes"      "1"
+EndSection
+>